UltraViolet33/markdown-previewer/README.md

-# Markdown Prewiever
+# Markdown Previewer

-## This is a Markdown prewiever application
+## This is a Markdown previewer application coded with React JS.

-I made as a FreeCodeCamp project using React JS.
+I worked on this project as a FreeCodeCamp project from the *Front End Development Libraries* course.